somewherewarm/woocommerce-product-bundles-min-max-items/readme.txt

 == Screenshots ==

 1. A pick-and-mix Product Bundle.
-2. Setting a minimum or maximum quantity of products in a Product Bundle.
+2. Setting the minimum or maximum quantity of products that customers must choose in a Product Bundle.

 == Changelog ==